 A: The good news: You can send your script to me up to five days in advance of our appointment.
 That means you can tweak and polish until the last minute!

 The bad news: Because I read each script on my own, I can only read so many in a day.
 Demand has been great, and as a result I’m booked months in advance when it comes to consultations on full scripts.

 The hopeful news: Once you’re on the calendar, you can get on the waiting list for an earlier spot.
 If someone postpones an appointment, it goes to you!
-(Please make sure your script is finished before getting on the waiting list).
+(Please make sure your script is completely finished before getting on the waiting list).
 I’ve also created one RUSH spot per week.
 As this is outside of my usual consulting hours, I have to charge more for it.

 I also suggest booking appointments in advance in order to give yourself deadlines for your first draft or rewrite.

-Please note: there isn’t a long wait for story consultation, pitch consultation or short script consultation.
+Please note: there isn’t a long wait for story consultation, pitch consultation, short script consultation or story-to-script consultation.

 Q: Does my feature script have to be 120 pages or less?